-- The inability to service customer orders over any extended period would result in significant revenue loss, deterioration of customer acquisition and retention metrics and diminished return on marketing investment. - A significant portion of our apparel orders are embroidered in-house at our distribution centre, therefore disruption at this facility would impact our ability to fulfil these orders. - The Group's reputation for excellent service and reliability may be damaged.
+- ◆ The inability to service customer orders over any extended period would result in significant revenue loss, deterioration of customer acquisition and retention metrics and diminished return on marketing investment. - A significant portion of our apparel orders are embroidered in-house at our distribution centre, therefore disruption at this facility would impact our ability to fulfil these orders. - The Group's reputation for excellent service and reliability may be damaged.

-- Back-up and business continuity infrastructure is in place to ensure the risk of customer service disruption is minimised. - Websites are cloud-based, and data is backed up continuously to off-site servers. - Relationships are maintained with third party embroidery contractors to provide an element of back-up in the event of facility unavailability. - Our recently acquired screen-printing operations have been located separately to our existing distribution centre to diversify the risk of disruption to our facilities. - A significant proportion of our office and customer service staff can work from home, mitigating some risk should offices become unavailable.
+- Back-up and business continuity infrastructure is in place to ensure the risk of customer service disruption is minimised. - Websites are cloud-based, and data is backed up continuously to off-site servers. - Relationships are maintained with third party embroidery contractors to provide an element of back-up in the event of facility unavailability. - A significant proportion of our office and customer service staff can work from home, mitigating some risk should offices become unavailable.

-Whilst concerns remain with respect to potential new COVID-19 virus variants, the risk of potential shutdown of one or all of our facilities from a return to 'lockdown' type restrictions is considered to have receded.
+- The COVID-19 pandemic raised the risk of potential shutdown of one or all of our facilities, however the risk of a return to 'lockdown' type restrictions appears to be diminishing. - Unchanged